OutSystems/WebView/ViewGenerator/readme.txt

 	Don't forget to export default your component.
 	Any types present in the IProperties or IBehaviors inetrfaces must be defined on the entry module.
 	Behavior methods cannot return any values ie. their return type must be void.
+	All types must be exported in order for its C# binding be generated.

 	Eg: